Chris-Bortel/large-blog-api/requirement.md

 ### **Data Model** <br>

-As we will be operating a virtual storefront, this application requires at least 2 data models to be fully functional
+This will hold all our app’s database Schemas and Models.

+- Articles
+- Users

 - The following fields/data types must be supported by your data model

 1. Articles: _(How do we save the article in the db?
 Formatting it and the like is different from what I have done in the past)_

 ```
-   name: {type: string, Required

-   category: {type: A pre-listed array, required}
+  - title: {type: string, required}

+  - likes: {type: Number}

+  - author: {type: string, required, role: [], user-identification}

-   description: {type: string, required}
+  - article_text: {type: string, required}

-   content: {type: Number, required}
+  - content: {type: Number, required}

     - **How am I going to do this?**

-    User-ID: {type: string, Required (unique username from Users’ collection.)}
+  - comments: {type: string, --- it will need to be attached to the user object of the commenter}

+  - category: {type: A pre-listed array, required}
 ```

 1. Users